Institute of Translational Genomics

-Welcome to the primary repository of shared bioinformatic tools for the Institute of Translational Genomics at USC.
+Welcome to the Institute of Translational Genomics at USC.

 John D. Carpten, Ph.D.

 John Carpten serves director of the Institute of Translational Genomics, building a collaborative effort to redefine and further precision medicine.
 Carpten is an award-winning genomic scientist who is renowned for his key discoveries and contributions in the fields of cancer genetics and genomics.

 David W. Craig serves as co-director of the Institute of Translational Genomics.
 He brings expertise in bioinformatics and large data analytics under the goal of bridging this expertise to create a world-class training environment for the next-generation of physician-scientist-informaticians.
 Reaching these goals requires a world-class medical school, state-of-the-art biotechnology, and informatics infrastructure.

 Where our team strives to make healthcare smarter, based on a vision that future advances in personalized medicine will build from, benefit, and ultimately serve an incredibly diverse set of individuals.